-These issues might be depression, anxiety, stress, relationship issues, bereavement, eating disorders, self-harm, autism, abuse, personality disorder, PTSD, or something completely unique to you.
+These issues might be depression, anxiety, stress, relationship issues, bereavement, eating disorders, self-harm, autism, adoption, abuse, personality disorder, PTSD, or something completely unique to you.
 By talking through the challenges you are facing, the work we do together can help you gain a new understanding of yourself.

 What can I expect from Psychotherapy and Counselling?